damiandevega/natours/README.md

 # natours

-practice project for learning SCSS and BEM
+-practice project for learning SCSS and BEM